 Spinal muscular atrophy (SMA) is a genetic condition affecting the muscles that control movement, making daily life challenging.
 If you or a loved one has SMA, a cutting-edge treatment may offer hope, but what exactly can it do?
-Read on to find out.
+Discover the latest spinal muscular atrophy treatment options and find out what they can do for you.

 Understanding Spinal Muscular Atrophy (SMA)